 In theory, setting up an R&D or patent watch is simple.
 You select a system to power the alerts, the subsequent alerts are shared with internal reviewers and their input is then used to help the business make decisions on strategy, identify critical third-party patents, inspire innovation and give the company a clear view on their competitive landscape.

 What we frequently see in the industry is very different to this.
 Someone takes it upon themselves to set up expensive databases to drive the patent watch, but the internal reviewers then have little motivation to be compliant to the needs of the business – to assess the output, and give their inputs as an addition to their main role.
 This in turn leads to critical patents being missed and not having a full picture and a consolidated view on the competition.
-This scenario is all too common so some companies choose to have no alerting at all, rather than spend money on an unused resource.
+This scenario is all too common so some companies choose to have no patent monitoring at all, rather than spend money on an unused resource.
 A powerful and critical tool is therefore ignored or misused by many companies.

 This series of posts will introduce the topic of alerting, define the quality factors that make up a successful alert, investigate a use case in more detail to highlight the real-life benefits that can be achieved, and finally, discuss the need for alerting and the powerful resource that can result from it.
-We will systematically look at the topic of alerting and introduce you to AQI (Alert Quality Index) and help to highlight that precision is the key driver in successful patent alerts.
-In my experience, most companies have established excellent solutions to searching needs, docketing, drafting, etc. However, the critical resource that is alerting still has much room for improvement!
+We w mill systematically look at the topic of alerting and introduce you to AQI (Alert Quality Index) and help to highlight that precision is the key driver in successful patent alerts.
+In my experience, most companies have established excellent solutions to searching needs, docketing, drafting, etc. However, the critical resource that is patent monitoring still has much room for improvement!

-So, what do we mean by alerting?
+So, what do we mean by monitoring?

 Essentially, we are talking about the identification of patents, literature, news articles, product launch information and other new information types, for a pre-prescribed list of criteria of interest and importance to the organisation.
 These can be anything from focussing on a specific type of technology, through to monitoring the activities of core competitors and everything in between.